kul1/b4dcity/README.md

 ##Tip:
 To run sample at local with image store in aws, you will need to have all S3 in path.

-At Local Cli run or put S3 in .profile
+At Local Cli run or put S3 in .profile or your .env as attached.

 ```